lucyferpt/Tryout-1/README.md

 Don't be used by Social Media, use it for your benefit.

+# Answer

+Best time to plant a tree was 10 years ago!

+2nd best time..?

 Stay Good, & carpe diem.. with care!

 EST JA SANITEM